Digital Video Articles, Tutorials, Guides & Q & A

 Voices are sharper (useful when watching movies).
 Also, soundbars throw sound farther than your TV’s built-in speakers.

 With the latest soundbars, you get HDMI inputs that support 4K.
-It should take care of the audio needs of a 4K TV, Blu-ray player, and game consoles.
+It should care for the audio needs of a 4K TV, Blu-ray player, and game consoles.

 What are the Advantages of a Soundbar for Your TV?